 5 reasons to travel to York in September

 York is one of the prettiest towns you can visit in the north of England.
-It makes for a fantastic day trip from London, and is also an ideal place to stay before visiting Scotland.
+There are plenty of things to do in York and it also makes for a fantastic day trip from London.
 There are many great reasons to travel to York and experience a quintessential English town bursting with history.

-5 reasons why you should travel to York
+5 seriously good reasons to travel to York

 York is situated in the romantic green county of Yorkshire in the north of England.
 From London, it’s under 2 hours on a fast train, making it a great option for a day trip.
 It’s also perfectly situated if you fancy exploring bonny Scotland too.